 and ServerWebSocket

 , and feed web fragments with them.
-Note that even if your favorite framework is not supported, with about 200 lines of code, you can write a bridge to your framework.
+Note that even if your favorite framework is not supported now, with about 200 lines of code, you can write a bridge to your framework.

 Let's map the echo fragment above to the path /echo